-The team at Advanced Transmission Center has inspected, serviced and repaired countless differentials and transfer cases.
-In addition, we will inspect U-joints which help secure your driveshaft to the differential.
-We’re Geared For Customer Success and encourage you to call in for a free TrueTest Inspection at any of our locations.
+The team at Advanced Transmission Center has inspected, serviced, and repaired countless differentials and transfer cases.
+In addition, we will inspect U-joints that help secure your driveshaft to the differential.
+We’re Geared For Customer Success.
+We encourage you to call in for a free TrueTest Inspection at any of our locations.

-Put simply, the differential allows for wheels on the same axle to spin at different speeds which is particularly important when making turns.
-This is important because the outside tire must travel a longer distance (therefore faster speed) relative to the inside tire while taking on a turn.
+Put simply, the differential allows for wheels on the same axle to spin at different speeds, which is particularly important when making turns.
+This is important because the outside tire must travel a longer distance (and therefore at a faster speed) relative to the inside tire when taking a turn.

-Often the differential is referred to as “the rear end” – this is somewhat misleading.
-On a rear-wheel-drive vehicle, there is a large pumpkin shaped item on the middle of the axle; that is the differential.
+Often the differential is referred to as “the rear end,” but this is somewhat misleading.
+On a rear-wheel-drive vehicle, there is a large pumpkin-shaped item on the middle of the axle; that is the differential.
 However, on front-wheel drive vehicles, the differential is actually built within the transmission.
 To be more precise, a transmission is technically called a transaxle on front-wheel drive vehicles.
 There is also the case where a vehicle has 4-wheel drive capabilities.
 In this case, there are differentials in the front and back.
 In addition, there is a transfer case that accommodates for differing speeds between the front and rear wheels.

 Noise from your axles could be one indicator of a differential in need of repair.
 Also, if the vehicle is not turning properly and feels as if it is momentarily locking up, this is a sign to immediately schedule an inspection from an expert.
 Untreated, these symptoms only get worse and may lead to a dangerous failure while operating the vehicle.